Configure the Backend Input Forms¶

 Field type “flex”¶

 The field type “flex” manages complex inline form fields (FlexForms).
 The form data will be saved as XML data structure in the database fields.
 Extbase uses FlexForms for persisting plugin configuration but not to save domain data.
-If your plugin data will be rather complex we encourage you to design an own backend module for them (refer to Ch.
+If your plugin data will be rather complex we encourage you to design your own backend module for them (refer to Ch.
 10).

 Field type “inline”¶